Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Experimental Setup

 For the second experiment, we simulate a shallow train set by stratified sampling of $k \in \{64, 128, 192, 256\}$ documents per topic, of which, on average, 12.5\% are relevant, depending on availability of relevant documents in the pool.
 We then finetune topic-specific judge LoRA adapters based on the mono decoder model, using the same hyperparameters as before.
 We conduct experiments both on the previously used topics of TREC Robust04, and additionally on 29 and 28 topics with more than 50 relevant documents from the TREC Deep Learning 2019 (DL19,~\cite{craswell2019overview}) and 2020 (DL20,~\cite{craswell2020overview}) passage ranking tracks.
 Topics with higher counts of relevance labels were chosen to ensure sufficient label variety in both train and test sets even under subsampling conditions.

 \paragraph{Experiment 3: Comparison to LLM-as-a-judge}

 To compare our proposed judge adapters to established LLM-as-a-judge approaches, we compute relevance labels for the complete TREC DL20 passage pool, using all available topics.
-We apply two established zero-shot prompts for relevance judgment: \Ni UMBRELA~\cite{upadhyay2024umbrela} (yielding graded relevance labels which we cast to binary), \Nii best human-written prompt from \citet{arabzadeh:2025} (directly yielding binary relevance labels).
+We apply two established zero-shot prompts for relevance judgment: \Ni UMBRELA~\cite{upadhyay2024umbrela} (yielding graded relevance labels which we cast to binary) and \Nii the best human-written prompt from \citet{arabzadeh:2025} (directly yielding binary relevance labels).
 Furthermore, we test if access to topic-specific information yields improvements in LLM-as-a-judge by adding 8 few-shot examples (4 relevant, 4 non-relevant, in random order) to each prompt.
 Examples are drawn from the training set of our judge adapter for $t=256$ for comparability.
 We limit few-shot examples to 8 due to inference cost outweighing additional effectiveness benefit.
-Inference was carried out using GPT-4o, which \citet{arabzadeh:2025} showed to be performing best among tested LLMs for relevance judgment.
+Inference was carried out using varied open LLMs including both reasoning and non-reasoning models (see \Cref{tab:llm-models}).
+Additionally, we include the closed model GPT-4o for reference, since \citet{arabzadeh:2025} found it to be performing best for judging tasks.